Strange, delicate, and sometimes delicious, tidepool creatures never cease to fascinateuntil theyre gone.

 Back at Pacific Grove, the tide is turning.
 A sea otter rests in the gentle swells of distant kelp, but frothy surges rush over the lowest tidepool zone.
 A Bay Net volunteer, teaching tidepool manners and safety, guides a father and son back to shore as a channel floods.
 On higher ground, a woman from Arizona and her 20-year-old daughter watch (but dont touch) anemones open like flowers as the pools come to life and then disappear beneath the waves.
 Sunlight burns down on a swarming pool of sculpins and scurrying hermit crabs flaunting costume-party shells.
 "Im surprised were allowed out here, what with the deluge of tourists," says the woman, smiling at her daughter.
 "Someday, youll tell your kids you were able to see this."

-Blair Tindall, a New York author and musician, is writing Mozart in the Jungle for Grove Atlantic Press.
+Blair Tindall, a New York author and musician, is writing Mozart in the Jungle, a novel for Grove Atlantic Press.